 I was always a loyal Telus customer for two reasons.
 The first reason is obvious as there was no competition back then.
 Secondly, Telus’ traditional landline service was always very reliable and stable.

-To my surprise, Shaw’s VoIP based home phone service had good voice quality and it was almost as reliable as a traditional landline offered by Telus.
+To my surprise, Shaw’s VoIP-based home phone service had good voice quality and it was almost as reliable as a traditional landline offered by Telus.
 As such, I had Shaw as my home phone provider for almost 5 years.
-Unfortunately, Shaw slowly raised its prices and I knew it was time to move on when its monthly charge became comparable to Telus’.
+Unfortunately, Shaw slowly raised its prices; thus it was time to move on when its monthly charge became comparable to Telus’.
 In 2010, I started my quest to find an inexpensive home phone service to replace Shaw.

 Next, there were what I call DIY VoIP services such as Voip.ms and freephoneline.
-Voip.ms is pay-as-you-go while freephoneline is marketed as free except for long distance calls.
-In order to use their phone services, I would need to buy and configure my own Analog Telephone Adapter (a.k.a.
+Voip.ms is pay-as-you-go while freephoneline (now Fongo) is marketed as free except for long-distance calls.
+In order to use their phone services, I had to buy and configure my own Analog Telephone Adapter (a.k.a.
 ATA).
-Both companies have been around for a while but I felt their setup was more complex and technical than VoIP-In-A-Box and Full VoIP providers so I skipped them to avoid having to deal with any technical issues on my own.
+Both companies have been around for a while but felt their setup was more complex and technical so I skipped them.
 For those who are comfortable or willing to set up their own ATAs, these DIY VoIP services are possibly the cheapest VoIP phone options out there.

-Finally, there were Full service VoIP providers such as Primus, iTalkBB and Yak Communications.
+Finally, there were Full-service VoIP providers such as Primus, iTalkBB, and Yak Communications.
 These VoIP service providers would sell or lend the customer a pre-configured ATA for plug-and-use.
-No advance credit purchase is required to use their service (e.g. long distance calls).
-These VoIP service providers will charge a fixed monthly fee plus any long distance fees.
-In essence, these companies offer very similar phone service provided by big phone companies such as Telus and Shaw.
-Through word-of-mouth, I ended up trying and staying with iTalkBB because some of its long distance features fit my needs. iTalkBB’s monthly fee is $8.99 (around $11 after taxes and fees).
+No advance credit purchase is required to use their service (e.g. long-distance calls).
+These VoIP service providers will charge a fixed monthly fee plus any long-distance fees.
+In essence, these companies offer very similar phone services provided by big phone companies such as Telus and Shaw.
+Through word-of-mouth, I ended up trying and staying with iTalkBB because some of its long-distance features fit my needs. iTalkBB’s monthly fee is $8.99 (around $11 after taxes and fees).

-To conclude, using a full service VoIP provider saves me over $25 per month.
-So for the past 6 years, I have saved over $1,800 in my home phone cost.
+To conclude, a full-service VoIP provider saves me over $25 per month.
+So for the past 10 years, I have saved over $2,600 on my home phone cost.
 The savings would have been even greater if I was willing to try other options.
-Overall, I would rate my experience with iTalkBB as “good” except for a few rare technical issues which had to be addressed by their technical support.
+Overall, I rate my experience with iTalkBB as “good”.
+Some rare technical issues had to be addressed by their technical support.
 One more note about VoIP technology, VoIP phone service is only as good as your Internet connection.
 So a power outage will wipe out your phone service unless you have backup power.
 In the case of a network outage, you will be out of luck.
-However, I consider this is a small price to pay since I have saved so much using VoIP phone service so far!
+However, consider this is a small price to pay since saving so much using VoIP phone service so far!